neurospin/unicog/bids/README.md

 # Notes:
 * Note 1: if the importation has been interrupted or partial, then launch again the script.
 All data will be redownloaded.
-* Note 2: the files contained in the exp_info directory are not a part of bids specifications.
-They are needed in order to import and organize data as defined in bids specifications.
-* Note 3: the .tsv extension means "tabulation separated values", so each value must be separated by a tabulation and not a set of dots.
+* Note 2: the .tsv extension means "tabulation separated values", so each value must be separated by a tabulation and not a set of dots.
 If the neurospin_to_bids.py script has some problems to read information contained in this kind of files, the problem can be due to dots instead of tabulations.
 In order to check that point, display the tabulations thanks to your text editor.